psychemedia/storytelling-notes/golden-ball.md

 "Oh, father! have you found my ball," &c, &c

-On hearing this, the father ran away very frightened ; and his wicked wife and two little daughters came against the tree, and heard the little voices say the same words.
+On hearing this, the father ran away very frightened; and his wicked wife and two little daughters came against the tree, and heard the little voices say the same words.
 All of a sudden they heard a great rustling of leaves, and looking up, they saw the forms of little Pepper and her sweetheart flying to the ground.
 And they all went home, and lived a great many years.

 M. Damant.